-In this role, Cates is all grown up and acting alongside established actors, like Bess Armstrong, Brooke Adams, and Hollywood legend, Angela Lansbury.
+In this role, Cates is all grown up and acting alongside established actors like Bess Armstrong, Brooke Adams, and Hollywood legend Angela Lansbury.
 In one memorable scene, Lili gathers three women into a room for a confrontation.
-One of the women is her mother, but still yet unnamed.
+One of these women is her mother, but still yet unnamed.
 After Lili delivers a scathing ultimatum, she finishes out the tongue lashing with the question, "Which one of you bitches is my mother?"

-Next up for Cates, is a co-starring role in the second of the two defining 80s films in which she appeared, and it is probably her biggest role to date.
+Next up for Cates was a co-starring role in the second of the two defining '80s films in which she appeared, and it is probably her biggest role to date.
 Gremlins (1984) told the tale of a young man's father who had gone off to China and brought home a furry creature as cute as button, but with a horrifying consequence when the rules for its care are not strictly followed.

-As you probably already know, Gremlins (1984) was a smash hit.
-And, yet again, Phoebe Cates delivers another infamous monologue...
-This time it was a tale about the night she found out there was no Santa Claus.
+As you probably already know, Gremlins was a smash hit.
+And, yet again, Cates delivers another infamous monologue, this time it was a tale about the night she found out there was no Santa Claus.
 It was a bit dark for the mostly cutesy/family film, but it was starkly memorable and it messed up Christmas for a whole lot of the younger members of Generation X.

-After Gremlins (1984) Phoebe Cates spent the remainder of the decade in mostly forgettable roles, with the exception of a 1987 follow up movie, Lace II.
+After Gremlins, Cates spent the remainder of the decade in mostly forgettable roles, with the exception of the 1987 follow-up movie Lace II.

 Then three years later, she starred in Drop Dead Fred (1990), which was a defining film of the 1990s.
 In this film, she has a childhood imaginary friend named "Drop Dead Fred."
 The only problem with this "imaginary" friend is that he's not exactly imaginary...but she's the only one who can see him.